uraimo/SwiftyGPIO/README.md

 #### GPIOs

-Let's suppose we are using a Raspberry 2 board and have a led connected between the GPIO pin P2 and GND and we want to turn it on.
+Let's suppose we are using a Raspberry 2 board and have a led connected between the GPIO pin P2 (possibly with a resistance of 1k or so) and GND and we want to turn it on.

 First, we need to retrieve the list of GPIOs available on the board and get a reference to the one we want to modify: